kumahq/kuma-website/app/_src/policies/introduction.md

 The `spec.from[].targetRef` section enables logging for any traffic coming from _anywhere_ in the `Mesh`.

 ### Omitting `targetRef`
-When a `targetRef` is not present.
-It is semantically equivalent to: `targetRef.kind: Mesh` meaning everything inside the `Mesh`.
+When a `targetRef` is not present, it is semantically equivalent to `targetRef.kind: Mesh` and refers to everything inside the `Mesh`.

 ### Applying to specific proxy types
 The top level `targetRef` field can select a specific subset of data plane proxies.
 The field named `proxyTypes` can restrict policies to specific types of data plane proxies: